json-next/awesome-yaml/README.md

 # Awesome YAML (Ain't Markup Language)

-A collection of Awesome YAML (Ain't Markup Language) goodies for rich structured (meta) data in (plain) text
+A collection of Awesome YAML (Ain't Markup Language) goodies for structured (meta) data in text.

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._